 Night operations present additional safety concerns.
-All signs used at night shall be reflective or illuminated as specified in the MUTCD - Section 6F-5.
+All signs used at night shall be reflective as specified in the MUTCD.
 Street or highway lighting does not meet the requirements for traffic control device illumination.

 Floodlights may be necessary to provide work area illumination and to permit the crew and flaggers to be visible to the motorist.
 The light source must be shielded to protect drivers from glare.
 Consult the Safety and Traffic Offices to review WSDOT illumination practices.